ussozi/Covid_19_predictions/README.md

 # Covid_19 Death Cases predictions per country

 We are trying to predict deaths caused by Covid 19 per country cummulatively into the future.
+We in a special way look at the reported cases and deaths in Uganda

 ### Language of choice is python